tedserbinski/www-jekyll/_posts/startup-lessons/2013-11-24-business-insights-ive-learned-from-billionaire-dan-gilbert.markdown

 What are the tipping points in your business?
 What kind of effort produces the greatest results?
 Focus on those, ignore the rest.

-> "Give me a lever long enough and a place to stand, and I could lift the world."
+> &ldquo;Give me a lever long enough and a place to stand, and I could lift the world.&rdquo;
 > <cite>Archimedes</cite>

 <hr>